 Vajradaka is always depicted with a thunderbolt or vajra and a bell, usually crossed over his heart.
 He has one head adorned with a skull crown, three eyes, a gaping mouth, and always looks up (to let the smoke out).
 He may be standing, sitting or squatting.
 The base is often missing but the above sculpture is complete with its hollow base designed to burn black sesame seeds for rituals.
 He wears a garland of fifty freshly severed heads, a cross belt, a tiger skin loin cloth and bone ornaments.
 He stands on a circular platform, the rim engraved with vajras, over a receptacle (the burner) decorated with a vajra and supported by a square plinth with a crescent moon topped with a vajra finial at each corner.

-On this sculpture his celestial scarf and the ribbons of his crown are going upwards in a snake-like design of Chinese influence.
+On this sculpture his celestial scarf and the ribbons of his crown are going upwards in a snake-like design to suit the Chinese taste.